Pension remains, the rules change

 This will change

 The new rules also cause a number of things to change.
 For example, everyone will soon have a contribution scheme with their own pension pot.
-Your pension will also adapt to the economy.
+Your pension will move more in line with the economy.
 The rules for the survivor’s pension are also being simplified.

-From 2027, everyone will build up a pension with us through a contribution scheme.
+In the new pension, almost everyone will have a contribution scheme.
 In the case of a contribution scheme, you invest money in your pension together with your employer.
 Together with the results of the investments, this goes into your pension pot.
 When you retire, we convert this into an amount for your pension.

 In the new pension scheme there are 2 types of contribution schemes: